velartrill/velartrill.github.io/orig/kestrel.md

 "Of course."

 "Nuclear secrets.
-Are those really still the most important secrets you've got?
+Are those really still the most valuable secrets you've got?
 At your level, I mean?"

 Nalshan laughs.
 "Oh, Ambassador.
 Answers like that are *well* above my clearance."